TimotheeMathieu/timotheemathieu.github.io/source/Research/index.md

 ### \# Pet project

 As a researcher, we use a lot of inequalities that we have to find and refind in old books.
-I decided to store them all in a small wiki that you can find [here](https://timotheemathieu.github.io/inequalitieswiki/)
+I decided to store some of them in a small wiki (powered by tiddlywiki, a very good personal wiki software) that you can find [here](https://timotheemathieu.github.io/inequalitieswiki/).